Web application performance and scalability (2005)

 Ultimately, the best solution to avoid thrashing is to reduce an OS's reliance on virtual memory, which is done by either running fewer applications on an OS or installing more physical memory.
 Both these approaches are described in the chapter Performance and scalability techniques 101 .

-Note Can web applications be forced to use a certain amount of memory ?
+Can web applications be forced to use a certain amount of memory ? | |

+Certain applications such as databases and platforms like Java have configuration options to use specific amounts of memory for performance purposes.
 This gives assignment priority to physical memory.
 With the OS first attempting to assign physical memory to these applications instead of others.
-However, even with explicit configuration options, if physical memory is still exhausted a web application will undoubtedly fall back to use virtual memory.
+However, even with explicit configuration options, if physical memory is still exhausted a web application will undoubtedly fall back to use virtual memory. |

 Memory bottlenecks and performance strategies